rfo909/CFT/doc/Doc.md

 Vice versa, the order of fields inside objects in a JSON string, when parsed, becomes the order of fields in the corresponding dictionaries.

+# Processing XML

+The "XML" script handles parsing and pretty-printing XML.
+It uses only List and Dict objects, and has not (per v2.5.3) probably not found its final form.

 # Use as a calculator